AshishAlamKabir/Prayah/replit.md

 ## System Architecture

-The application employs a modern full-stack architecture, ensuring clear separation and efficient interaction between client and server components.
+The application employs a modern full-stack architecture focused on educational content management and fee payment processing, with complete removal of e-commerce functionality as of August 7, 2025.

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript